 • In-state and border providers

 Participants will learn how to:

-1. Define Adverse Childhood Experiences (ACEs), their prevalence, and name three impacts on health, including underlying biological mechanisms.
+1. Define Adverse Childhood Experiences (ACEs) and their prevalence, health disparities in these data, toxic stress physiology, and related impacts on health, including underlying biological mechanisms.

-2. Identify two methods to introduce and integrate ACEs screening into clinical care and identify other trainings and resources available.
+2. Identify how to introduce and integrate ACEs and toxic stress screening into clinical care, aligning with trauma-informed care principles.

-4. Apply at least three strategies to facilitate a warm handoff by utilizing community resources for referral.
+4. Identify at least three strategies to facilitate warm handoffs and referrals to community resources.

-Course meets the qualifications for 3 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
-Catalyst Center is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs.
+Course meets the qualifications for 3 hours of continuing education credit for LMFTs and LCSWs as required by the California Board of Behavioral Sciences.
+Catalyst Center is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs and LCSWs.
 Catalyst Center maintains responsibility for this program/course and its content.